-The period of forecasting, that is the time range selected for forecasting depends on the purpose for which the forecast is made.
+Forecasting can have both near and distant horizons.
+This period of forecasting, that is the time range selected for forecasting depends on the purpose for which the forecast is made.
+For example demand for a product can have both near and distant horizons but replacement of plant, other than due to obsolescence, is bound to have a distant horizon.
 The period may vary from one week to some years.
+Depending upon the period, the forecast can be termed as

+- Short range forecasting

+- Medium range forecasting

+- Long range forecasting

-Depending upon the period, the forecast can be termed as 'Short range forecasting', medium range forecasting' and 'Long range forecasting'.
-'Short range forecasting period may be one week, two weeks or a couple of months.
+Short range forecasting period may be one week, two weeks or a couple of months.
 Medium range forecasting period may vary from 3 to 6 months.
 Long range forecasting period may vary from one year to any period.
 The objective of above said forecast is naturally different.